haleythinkful/Portfolio-Webpage/README.md

  <p align="center"> Please take a look at my website and feel free to <b>Contact Me!</b></p>
     <ul align="center">
       <h2 align="center">About Haley</h2>
  <p align="center"> During and After graduating college, I began developing more of my skills and learning more programming languages through Treehouse.
 I learned HTML, CSS, Python, and JavaScript so far!
 I'm really excited and grateful in hopefully becomming a thinkful student.
 As a thinkful student, I will have begun my journey in becoming a software developer and couldn't be happier!
-If you're looking to hire a new Web Designer and Software Developer please reach out!
+If you're looking to hire a new Web Designer, Web Developer, and Software Developer please reach out!
 I am so excited to work with other designers and developers to build wonderful websites and great software.
   </p>

 <h3 align="center">Contact Haley</h3>